olvinbolanos/ice-cream-shops/README.md

 ## Site
   If you want to see this site online click here and it will take you there for full view.
+You may have a "CORS Needed Action for Approval," please go to https://cors-anywhere.herokuapp.com/corsdemo and click developer tab to gain access to CORS cross-site scripting since this site is only for production.
 Thanks for checking out my site and I hope you enjoy this website. website address:
 ```
 ---